rv2036/rv2036-website/_posts/2025-10-21-gitlab-runner-supports-riscv.en.md

+---
+layout: single
+title:  "A Big Step for RISC-V: GitLab officially merged RISC-V Runner support"
+date:   2025-10-21 18:18:18 +0800
+categories: blog ecosystem news english
+---

-A Big Step: After 11 months of review, GitLab officially merged RISC-V Runner support!
+# A Big Step: After 11 months of review, GitLab officially merged RISC-V Runner support!

 TL;DR: GitLab Runners now have official RISC-V binary versions!
 This means that hundreds of thousands of open source software projects hosted by GitLab will be able to more easily incorporate RISC-V into their CI/CD processes.
 The RISC-V software ecosystem will usher in another major growth.